mfragab5890/Irithim-python-flask/README.md

 ##### PATCH '/comment'

 - Function: update comment by id
-- Requested Arguments: permission to update_comment, id and content
+- Requested Arguments: permission to update_comment, comment_id and content
 - Returns an object with success and custom message

 ##### DELETE '/comment/<int:comment_id>'